-LEAP OF FAITH IMAGEThe reason many us don’t move forward is not because of roadblocks that stand in your way.
+The IACP Cookbook Awards Winner badge with a whisk icon.The reason many us don’t move forward is not because of roadblocks that stand in your way.
 Often it is the emotional barriers we create.
-Here are five mental hurdles you may have and how to scale them to make your leap:
+Here are five mentalhurdles you mayhaveand how to scalethem to make your leap:

 Now a multiple award winning book on cancer health!
 So honored!